ubuntu-mate/ubuntu-mate.org/pages/get-involved-testing-qa.md

     embed = "https://www.youtube-nocookie.com/embed/uZnAMefo0xs"
 %}

-We'd 💚 to have you join us in testing and become part of our **Community**.
+We'd :green_heart: to have you join us in testing and become part of our **Community**.
 We are always looking for more testers!

 Finally, [Alan Pope](https://popey.com/) has produced a wonderful [video](https://www.youtube.com/watch?v=hXLiqjOkSmg) on testing Ubuntu MATE.
-We are sure you can do a better job of it than he did. 🤣
+We are sure you can do a better job of it than he did. :rofl: